Superalgos/Superalgos/README.md

 }
 ```

-> The **Exchange Rate** and **Slippage** parameters do not affect forward testing or live trading.
+> **NOTE:** The **Exchange Rate** and **Slippage** parameters do not affect forward testing or live trading.
 However, those parameters are taken into account when creating simulation layers, which are also available during forward-testing and live-trading.

 **2. Forward Testing Session Configuration**